pasqualerossi/Born2BeRoot-Guide/README.md

 Step by Step Guide from the start to end of This Project.
 This guide only covers the mandatory part of the assessment, this guide doesn't cover the bonus part.

 ## Recommendation Only
-I recommend that this project you get a few people together and complete it by helping each other out step-by-step and also evaluate each other (
+I recommend that this project you get a few people together and complete it by helping each other out step-by-step and also evaluate each other at the end of this project (4 people is ideal).

 ## This Guide Information
 This guide has 8 Parts: